Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Upkeep: 2
 - Speed: 8
 - Seal Speed: 12
+- Status: Ignite 4

 Effects: You acquire a naginata or yari made out of fire.
 It uses your NDB +33% instead of your PDB for its damage.
-Whenever someone is struck by it, they must make a status roll.
-On a success, they suffer a Burns 2; on a failure, they suffer Ignite 4.
+Whenever someone is struck by it, they suffer Burns 2.
 You may perform handseals while holding this weapon, but doing so increases the Seal Speed by 6.
 The weapon persists until you let go of it or end the Upkeep.

 #### --( Houyoku - Phoenix Wings )--
 This technique wreathes part of your body--generally a forearm and hand, but it can vary depending on the needs of the technique--with chakra-based flames!
 It's quite flashy, and could be considered low-grade nintaijutsu, as it then combined those flames with a physical attack of your choice.

-- Chakra: 8
+ - Chakra: +8
-- Seal Speed: 5
+ - Seal Speed: +5
+ - Status: Burns 4

 Effects: After completing the seals, you perform any non-grapple unarmed taijutsu attack.
 The technique uses your ninjutsu, rather than physical damage bonus, and increases it by 25%, unless the technique itself increases it further in which case, you use whichever is preferable.
-If the opponent fails a status roll after being hit by this technique, it inflicts Burns 4.

 #### --( Ryuuseiu no Jutsu - Meteor Shower Technique )--
 The user gathers intense fire chakra in their palms or fingertips before throwing several weapons which ignite in mid-air.
 Aside from being painful, being hit by flaming bits of metal carries other risks.